 Emeritus Prof David de Kretser AC, MBBS, MD, FRACP, FAA, FTSE, LLD, LLD (Hon) FRACOG (Hon), FRCOG (Hon), FRACGP (Hon)

 David has a passion for men’s health that can be traced back to his early studies.

 In 2000 he founded Andrology Australia (Healthy Male) as he recognised the lack of information, training, and research on male reproductive health.
 After taking on the position as 28th Governor of Victoria from 2006 to 2011, David returned to the Board of Directors to continue his valuable work.

 David is internationally recognised for his lasting and invaluable contribution to public health as a researcher and leader in the field of reproductive biology.
 His broader service to the Victorian and Australian community was also been recognised with a Companion of the Order of Australia in 2006.

 A/Prof Doug Lording AM MBBS, BMedSci, FRACP

-Doug is a retired endocrinologist and andrologist.
-His 40 years in practice centred around sexual medicine and testosterone use in men, and he was involved in trials of many medications used in these conditions.
+A retired endocrinologist and andrologist, Doug has 40 years practice centred experience around sexual medicine and testosterone use in men, and he was involved in trials of many medications used in these conditions.

-Now retired from medicine, Doug keeps busy as the Healthy Male Chair of Board of Directors, and as founder and President of Men of Malvern Inc., a charity dedicated to supporting the health and welfare of men.
-He chairs the Scotch College Foundation and is a School Council Member.
+He is the founder and President of Men of Malvern Inc., a charity dedicated to supporting the health and welfare of men, chairs the Scotch College Foundation and is a school Council Member.